mikeCenters/NumberTextField/README.md

 }
 ```

-## Bugs:
-- Non-US-like decimal formats sometimes provide inconsistent behavior with symbols (example: German).
-    - Specifically, a whitespace is added before a percent symbol `%` when it should not.
-    - I attempted to remove all whitespaces at assignment during formatting, but it seems to not work.
-    - Requires more investigation.

-- UI
-    - The keyboard is not changing when assigned in SwiftUI.
-    - View is rendered full screen: AutoLayoutConstraints?

-- Decimal Value
-    - When a limit is set on the formatter, the value property is not retaining the limits.
-        - Test whole and fractional limits.
-        - The limit is only applying to the formatted string.
-        - This can likely be resolved with the use of the NumberFormatter during assignment of the value.

-- Currency Value
-    - The NumberFormatter.minimumFractionDigit property is not preserved for commit.
-        - This is due to the Coordinator adjusting the minimum value for trailing zeroes.
-        - Resolve this issue by assigning the defined minimum on commit.

-- Set access control.

----
+# Discussion

 ## NumberFormatter

 The `NumberTextField` requires a `NumberFormatter` to operate properly.
-This property is set by the developer and allows customization of how numbers are to be displayed.
+This property is set by the developer and allows customization of how numbers are to be displayed and emitted.

 ### Formatter Setup